Jarren Duran Player Props: Red Sox vs. Mariners

 Jarren Duran At The Plate

-- In six games this year, he has hit a home run (7.2%, and 2% of his trips to the dish).
+- In six games this year, he has hit a long ball (7.1%, and 2% of his trips to the dish).

-- Duran has an RBI in 24 of 83 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Duran has driven home a run in 24 games this season (28.6%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 34.9% of his games this year, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.